 The first pro of hedging for the airline is that those financial derivative instruments allow it to project its fuel costs with some degree of certainty at least a few months into the future.

-The other pro of hedging comes when the price of oil skyrockets for whatever reason.
+The other pro of hedging comes when the price of oil skyrockets for some reason.
 In that case, the airline knows it can buy oil at the previously predetermined price in the oil futures contracts it owns.

 The con of hedging would be the constant ongoing expense of maintaining it.
 The airline has to pay for the oil futures contracts, even if it never exercises them.
 Futures contracts expire on a regular basis, requiring the company to continue buying them.
 And if fuel costs don’t go up, then it’s likely that the futures contracts the airline buys will be worthless when they expire.